Choosing the Provisioning Model for Image Management

 Variable Decision Factors

-While previous set of decision factors are very straightforward, this second set is much more flexible, open to interpretation and personal preference / experience with technology plays a much bigger role in decision making.
-Citrix gives you flexibility to choose the best solution for your needs and your decision decisions for following factors might be different than our recommendations.
+While the previous sets of decision factors are straightforward, this second set is much more flexible, open to interpretation and personal preference / experience with technology plays a much bigger role in decision making.
+Citrix gives you flexibility to choose the best solution for your needs and your decisions for the following factors might be different than our recommendations.

 Recommended mode: MCS if technical skills are concern